black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 154
 On every attack, there should be a chance that the player's weapon breaks.
 At the end of the attack function, add an empty if statement with the condition Math.random() <= .1.

+# Step 155
+Use the += operator to add " Your <weapon> breaks.", with a space in front of Your, to the end of text.innerText.
+Replace <weapon> with the last item in the inventory array using inventory.pop(), which will remove the last item in the array AND return it so it appears in your string.